SoK: The Design Paradigm of Safe and Secure Defaults: Review

 \subsection{Design Principles}

 The literature has presented numerous security design principles, some of which are relatively straightforward security design principles and some others more general ideas about good security practices to adopt.
-All of these are on the technical side; none of the papers sampled provided feasible solutions on how the problems with human factors could be resolved, provided that generic points raised about improved education and security awareness are not counted.
-The principles are summarized in Fig.~\ref{fig: principles}.
-The figure can be unpacked and elaborated with ten points.
+All of these are on the technical side; none of the papers sampled provided feasible and plausible ideas on how the problems with human factors could be resolved, provided that generic points raised about improved education and security awareness are not counted.
+On these notes, the design principles are summarized in Fig.~\ref{fig: principles}.